DMalko/PeptoVar/README.md

    - all possible peptides for variations in population
    - *... multi-processing version will be available soon*

-- Efficiently remove synonymous variations.
+- Efficiently remove synonymous variations

-- Has optional parameters for variation filtration and transcript selection.
+- Has optional parameters for variation filtration and transcript selection

 ## Installation / Download